unbrikd/edge-leap/README.md

 ### Compiling from source

-The `edge-leap` client can be compiled from source using the provided `Makefile` rulesm and the output binary will be placed in the `bin` directory:
+The `edge-leap` client can be compiled from source using the provided `Makefile` rules and the output binary will be placed in the `bin` directory:

 ```shell
 # compile for the current platform